Let’s be honest here. Not having your own car, or having a car that’s not quite big enough, can be a right pain.

 ‘But I can get myself added to a car’s annual policy…’

 This may not be the most convenient option.
 The policy owner will have to call up their insurer and go through several steps to get an additional driver added.
 This could be complicated and expensive.
-There might be admin fees and their overall annual premium might increase too – especially if the temporary driver is aged 18 to 24 or someone who’s made previous claims.
+There might be admin fees and their overall annual premium might increase too – especially if the temporary driver is a younger driver or someone who’s made previous claims.

 ‘But my insurance policy already covers me to drive somebody else’s car…’

 Not every insurance policy lets you drive somebody else’s car, so double check the details.
 If you are able to drive somebody else’s car, it’s also important to check the level of cover.
 It may be that you’re limited to cars already on your policy or that driving other cars is a special add-on.

 This could be an expensive option and it’s limited by age.
 If you’re under 25, the chances are that hire companies won’t let you take a vehicle.
 Even if they do, they usually hit young drivers with a surplus charge and it might not be worth it for a short journey.

 If you need the use of a car for your essential travel any time soon and you’re borrowing someone else’s car, then choose short-term insurance Even if it’s a last-minute thing.
 It only takes a couple of minutes to get a quote and you can be on the road in no time.